Hey hey hey!

 The travel: Aberdeen to Inverness (3 hrs 24 m)

-To start of with I drove from home (just before Aberdeen) to Inverness and stayed the night with family friends ..
-I wont lie I was nervous about the drive as it is the longest and furthest that I have driven in my entire life.
+To get to the Isle of Lewis there are 2 options; by boat or by flight.
+I drove from home (just before Aberdeen) to Inverness and stayed the night with family friends ..
+I wont lie I was nervous about the drive as it is the longest I have ever driven in my entire life.
 But I got there no problem and I actually quite enjoyed the drive.
-It helped that it was a sunny day and I had good choons on my Road trippen playlist 😛 To get to the Isle of Lewis there are 2 options; by boat or by flight.#Confidencegoals
+It helped that it was a sunny day and I had good choons on my Road trip playlist 😛

 So I left Fiona and Roddy’s house early the next morning and drove to Ullapool to catch the Caledonian MacBrayne ferry across to the Isle of Lewis which was just the most exciting part of the journey, apart from being so awfully proud of myself actually getting to the right place at the right time, in one piece!
 I have a bit more faith in my self now lets just say that !
 I can do anythingggg ;P

 So I got ma Calmac Breckie on the Boat… and then concentrated on not painting my 6 chosen breakfast items across the ferry window…I’ll explain..
-I text Hev when we began to sail and was like, “Oh Hev the boat is so much calmer than normal (I have been on the Cal Mac boat before thats how I knew 😉 ) I’m not even sure if the engine is on Hev?”… Hev was like just wait Chlo, it will get rougher probs! 😛 Yeah so an hour later I am sitting at the window feeling rather green, (sea sick vibes) watching the waves and feeling them in my stomach, meanwhile Hev is texting me like, “you looking forward to lunch mate..
+I text hev saying it It was so much calmer than normal (I have been on the Cal Mac boat before thats how I knew 😉 ) I’m not even sure if the engine is on Hev?”… Hev was like just wait Chlo, it will get rougher! 😛 Yeah so an hour later I am sitting at the window feeling rather green, watching the waves and feeling them in my stomach, meanwhile Hev is texting me like, “you looking forward to lunch mate..
 I am so hungry.?”.
 Ugh !
-Aye..eh dunno right now Hev eh haha ! #Seasailvibes!
+Aye..eh dunno right now Hev eh haha !
 I felt great on that boat apart from feeling rather green for a short while !
-First time riding solo in a long while though so that was uplifting! #SoloGirl 😉

 Monday 2nd April: Chlo has landed- “Hev Mac and Chlo Jack are reunited and back on the attack again! :P”